Business relationships at several levels

 Fingerprints’ business is based on sales of complex biometric systems that combine sophisticated hardware and software.
 The company forms business relationships with several parties in its supply chain.

-FPC’s biometric systems are a combination of sophisticated hardware and software, while a precondition for sales being that both of these features will be customized.
-The strength of FPC’s business also lies in its close relationship with the end customer, from sales to customer-specific customizations to continued software updates.
+The strength of Fingerprints’ business also lies in its close relationship with the end customer (the OEM company), from sales to customer-specific customizations to continued software updates.

 Marketing and sales are both handled on a proprietary basis, as well as via distributors and resellers.
 In addition to direct contact with customers, major global trade fairs are an important channel.

 Fingerprints has subsidiaries in Sweden, Denmark, Shanghai, Seoul, Taipei and San José.
 Fingerprints’ local presence contributes to strengthen its customer relationships and helps the company clarify and satisfy customer requirements.